MetaMask/metamask-docs/snaps/concepts/anatomy.md

 ## Configuration file

-The snap configuration file, `snap.config.js`, should be placed in the project root directory.
+The snap configuration file, `snap.config.ts`, should be placed in the project root directory.
 You can override the default values of the [Snaps CLI options](../reference/cli/options.md) by specifying them in the `cliOptions` property of the configuration file.
 For example: